 His opponent laughed and began to circle him, a vulture eying his prey.
 "Give it up, Captain.
 It is our victory.
 You and your men should accept your fate."

-At this rate we'll all fall here before we find the Queen, the Captain thought grimly.
-We have to get out of the audience chamber.
+At this rate we will all fall here, the Captain thought grimly.
+We must get out of the audience chamber.

 I will see this through.